rootje/hoymiles-mqtt/README.md

     icon: mdi:solar-power
 ```

-To use the above sensor in the Energy dashboard add
+If you use the energy dashboard, create and use the sensor below.
+The "state-class: total" attribute makes the sensor visible in the configuration of the energy dashboard.

 ```
+    - state_topic: "hoymiles/energy_today"
+      name: hoymiles_energy_today
       state_class: total
+      unit_of_measurement: "Wh"
+      device_class: energy
+      icon: mdi:solar-power
 ```

 But of course you can use this program/container for other purposes!